 Even though you are out in the wilderness, there is surprisingly good mobile coverage in large parts of the archipelago.
 There are several apps for your smartphone that can be of use during your kayaking trip.
 Here are a few examples of staff favorites.

-- Windy.
-Perhaps a bit over-the-top for casual users, but very good at providing timely weather data and forecasts about wind and rain.
+- Weather apps.
+SMHI or YR are recommender.
+Windy is another app, perhaps a bit over-the-top for casual users, but very good at providing timely weather data and forecasts about wind and rain.
 The free version of the app is all you need.

-- Google maps.
+- Maps apps.
+We recommend using google maps (download the offline map of the areas a hedge).
 All our physical maps have a QR code printed next to the legend.
 If you scan the QR code with the camera on your smartphone this will redirect you to a digital version of the map inside Google Maps.
 Comes in handy if you get lost among the myriad of small islands and skerries, or simply want to double-check that your navigational skills are on top.

 To grab a beer after a day in the kayak or to enjoy a bottle of wine in the sunset can be the perfect rewind after a fun and intense day in the outdoors.